SauersML/bfgs/README.md

 You are looking for: https://github.com/SauersML/wolfe_bfgs (new location).

-# This is the wrong directory: the correct link is above.
+# This is the wrong repository: the correct link (wolfe_bfgs) is above, which implements BFGS.

 ## Acknowledgements